 Find People is an online directory of Pitt students, faculty, and staff.
 Find a campus address, telephone number, email address, and more.
 Update your contact information using the Account Administration service.
 To update your campus phone number or mailing address, contact your department's payroll administrator.

 The University of Pittsburgh Departmental Listings are available online at find.pitt.edu.
-Using the Departmental Listings link, the PDF file can be searched, downloaded, or printed.
+Using the Departmental Listings link, the PDF file can also be searched, downloaded, or printed.
 The file contains a table of contents and bookmarks to enable you to quickly scroll through the alphabetized listings to find the information you seek.

 Single Sign-On: Pitt Passport (InCommon Federation/Shibboleth)